EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Experiment

 \paragraph{Automatic Evaluation}

-The results of the automatic evaluations are shown in Table \ref{tab:auto}.
-We can see that $\text{EVA2.0}_{\text{xLarge}}$ consistently outperforms the baselines on both the relevance and diversity metrics.
-The response generated by CDial-GPT is shorter than EVA due to the characteristics of the pre-training data therefore CDial-GPT performs relatively better in D-4.
+The results of the automatic evaluation are shown in Table \ref{tab:auto}.
+We can see that $\text{EVA2.0}_{\text{xLarge}}$ outperforms the baselines on both the relevance and diversity metrics.
 Note that although $\text{EVA2.0}_\text{Base}$ is nine times smaller than EVA1.0 and uses three times less data, it still performs comparably with EVA1.0, which highlights the importance of careful data refinement.

-\paragraph{Observational Human Evaluation} The results of observational human evaluations are shown in Table \ref{tab:observation}.
-To fully evaluate the performance of the models, apart from the Sensibleness and Specificity used in~\citet{meena} and~\citet{eva}, we add a Consistency dimension to examine whether the model generates responses that contradict their context.
-The results show that EVA2.0 significantly outperforms the baselines.